ncatlab/nlab-content/pages/2626.md

 *L. H. Kauffman, Knots and Physics, World Scientific, 1991.

-The second of these discusses many of the connections between knots and state sum caclulations related to quantum field theories.
+The second of these discusses many of the connections between knots and state sum calculations related to quantum field theories.

 Another reference for the classical theory is